microsoftgraph/microsoft-graph-docs-contrib/concepts/change-notification-in-Microsoft-Teams-overview.md

 ## Change notification types
 Teams' resource supports two types of change notification
-- **Change notification to track all changes related to a resource across tenant**, for example one can subscribe to change in messages in any channel across tenant and get notified whenever a message is created in any channel in tenant.
+- **Change notification to track all changes related to a resource across tenant**- for example, one can subscribe to change in messages in any channel across tenant and get notified whenever a message is created in any channel in tenant.
-- **Change notification to track all changes for a specific resource**,  for example one can subscribe to change in messages in a particular channel and get notified whenever a message is created in that channel.
+- **Change notification to track all changes for a specific resource**- for example, one can subscribe to change in messages in a particular channel and get notified whenever a message is created in that channel.

 Check [Microsoft Graph change notifications](webhooks.md) to see what resources support what type of change notification.